 - Weight: 8 to 20 pounds

-- Coat and Color: Long, dense fur, usually brown tabby, but can come in various colors
+- Coat and Color: Long, dense fur, usually brown tabby, but can come in a variety of colors

 - Life Expectancy: 12 to 15 years